High Holy Days

-The Jewish Center also offers the Riverside Service that meets at the Riverside School on the first day of Rosh HaShanah, Kol Nidre, and Yom Kippur morning.
-The Riverside service uses Machzor Lev Shalem and does not employ a professional cantor, relying instead on a cadre of talented volunteers to lead various aspects of the worship.
+The Jewish Center also offers an alternative service that meets at the Riverside School on the first day of Rosh HaShanah, Kol Nidre, and Yom Kippur morning.
+This service uses Machzor Lev Shalem and does not employ a professional cantor, relying instead on a cadre of talented volunteers to lead various aspects of the worship.
 The service is designed to be participatory, with joyful congregational singing and brief kavannot (short teachings or spiritual frames) interspersed throughout and has an intimate and informal feel.

 Youth services for children of several age groups are offered on the High Holy Days.
 The traditional Tashlich service is held at the Carnegie Lake parking area on Rt.
 27 approximately one mile north of The Jewish Center.